 Climbing up and over the acquiring hill

 As we get older our interests begin to shift.
 Many people want to stop collecting, and start lightening up on possessions.
-They enjoy their homes more when there is less to look at and less to take care of.
+They enjoy their homes more when there is less visual clutter and less to take care of.
 Time feels more precious, and they want to spend more of it on meaningful experiences and less on managing and cleaning their homes.

 What’s on the other side of your acquiring hill?